StatisticalRethinkingJulia/StructuralCausalModels.jl/README.md

 # Introduction

-StructuralCausalModels.jl is part of the StatisticalRethinkingJulia eco system and, fro now, some early tests to see what it would take to create a Julia version to analyse directed acyclic graph (DAG) based Structural Causal Models (SCM) as described in [StatisticalRethinking](https://xcelab.net/rm/statistical-rethinking/) and [Causal Inference in Statistics](http://bcs.wiley.com/he-bcs/Books?action=index&bcsId=10288&itemId=1119186846).
+StructuralCausalModels.jl is part of the StatisticalRethinkingJulia eco system and, for now, consists of some early tests to see what it would take to create a Julia version to analyse directed acyclic graph (DAG) based Structural Causal Models (SCM) as described in [StatisticalRethinking](https://xcelab.net/rm/statistical-rethinking/) and [Causal Inference in Statistics](http://bcs.wiley.com/he-bcs/Books?action=index&bcsId=10288&itemId=1119186846).

 My initial goal for this package is to have a way to apply SCM ideas to the examples in [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia), i.e. a working version of `d_separation()`, `adjustment_sets()` and `implied_conditional_independencies()`.